MeteorCodes/lingmo-wiki/docs/en/wiki/installation-guide.md

 ## *2* Download a Lingmo OS Image

 You can download a Lingmo OS image [here](https://lingmo.org/download).
-Make sure to save it to a memorable location on your PC!
+Make sure to save it to a memorable location on your PC.
 For this tutorial, we will use Lingmo OS 2.1 which is the latest version.

 ![Lingmo OS ISO Download](../assets/installation-guide/1.webp)